AnObfuscator/WireMockManager/README.md

      -- [logs]
          -- [services]
          -- [recordings]
+'''

-if services or recordings is missing, directory structure is 'invalid' if [wmm/lib] or [wmm/logs] is missing, directory structure is 'uninitialized'
+If services or recordings is missing, directory structure is 'invalid'

+If [wmm/lib] or [wmm/logs] is missing, directory structure is 'uninitialized'